This course is open for applications.

 Advice on submitting portfolio

-We are now using an online portfolio review process.
-Once UWE Bristol has received your UCAS application, we will ask you to give us access to an online portfolio.
+Once UWE Bristol has received your UCAS application, we may ask you to give us access to an online portfolio.
 Once we have received the links (URLs) to your portfolio, Product Design lecturers will review this, along with your application.
-We may ask you for a telephone interview, to discuss your application and portfolio in more detail.
+We may also ask you for a telephone interview, to discuss your application and portfolio in more detail.

 What to include in your portfolio: